cobaltorum/Discord-Bot-Template/README.md

-# TypeScript Bot Starter Template
+# Discord Bot TypeScript Template

 A simple, plug-and-play template designed for building Discord bots using TypeScript and Discord.js.